esphome/esphome-docs/components/display/online_image.rst

 ======================

 .. seo::
-    :description: Instructions for setting up fonts in ESPHome.
+    :description: Instructions for displaying images downloaded at runtime in ESPHome.
     :image: image-sync-outline.svg

 With this component you can define images that will be downloaded, decoded and drawn at runtime.